nghiahhnguyen/nghiahhnguyen.github.io/_pages/about.md

   - /about.html
 ---

-I am Nghia Nguyen - a recent graduate from University of Science, VNU-HCM.
+I am Nghia (H. H.) Nguyen - a recent graduate from University of Science, VNU-HCM.

 Currently I am working as an AI Resident at FPT Software.
 My topics of interests are Neural Differential Equations, Equivariant Networks, and Point Clouds Processing.